 Advantages of Making a Frittata

 A frittata is like an omelet or quiche but lazy and forgiving.
-It’s lazy because the recipe is so easy and you don’t have to do the tricky omelet fold.
-It’s also forgiving since you don’t have to make a crust and all veggie and cheese combinations taste great.
+It’s lazy because the recipe is easy, and you don’t have to do the tricky omelet fold.
+It’s also forgiving since you don’t have to make a crust, and all veggie and cheese combinations taste great.
 Try making this lazy egg frittata recipe on a Sunday when you don’t feel like doing anything.
-It’s great with your favorite omelet or quiche ingredients or forgotten vegetables in the fridge.
+It’s great with your favorite omelet, quiche ingredients, or forgotten vegetables in the fridge.

 Favorite Ingredient Combinations